Drone view of Calton Hill, National Monument and City Observatory

 Overview

 This small charge will help sustain Edinburgh’s status as a cultural and heritage destination, raising a forecasted £100 million by 2030.
-Income generated will be reinvested into services and infrastructure benefiting both visitors and residents.
+Income generated will support public services, cultural programs and city infrastructure, benefiting both visitors and residents.

 How will the visitor levy work in Edinburgh?